I Met My Boyfriend On TikTok — & Other Online Love Stories

 Advertisement

 "We dated for five years and got married last summer in Central Park.
-We recently discovered we lived five blocks from each other when we both first moved to New York, and my husband worked at a theater five blocks away from the school I was attending at the time.
-But if it weren't for Twitter, we probably would have never met — we are both very shy." —Lina María, 31
+We recently discovered we lived five blocks from each other when we both first moved to New York, and my husband worked at a theatre five blocks away from the school I was attending at the time.
+But if it weren't for Twitter, we probably would have never met — we are both very shy." — Lina María, 31

 The Couple Who Found Each Other Through Instagram Explore